wix/wix-ui/docs/contribution-guide.md

 is exposing both the `btn1` class and `btn2` class to stylable so they can be customized.

+Note that in the root there is an index.st.css file.
+It is an index file fore all component's style exports.
+If you are trying to import a style outside of wix-ui-core, please use it.

 #### Essential rules only

 while its tempting to add rules to a component's CSS. for it to be truly reusable and customizable its CSS should be as devoid of rules as possible.